 These mild pastel markers.
 I was really excited when I saw these Korean pens because they have two sides.
-One is for highlighting and the other is for regular writing, and I think it will look good to have a pen that matches the highlighter and I get all that in just one pen body.
+One is for highlighting and the other is for regular writing, and I think it will look good to have a pen that matches the highlighter and with these Pocket Color pens I get all that in just one pen body.

 10. Pop-up index tape – slim 7 colors (팝업인덱스테이프-슬림7색)

 Page marker flags are also something I have always used for language learning.
 They are great for marking a place in a textbook I didn’t understand well, or writing down a reference where I can look up more explanation of the grammar point.

 I am trying to cut down on the use of plastics in my life so I wanted to try paper ones, but I couldn’t find any made by a reliable brand.
 Last time I got cheap paper ones they destroyed the book I used them on, so never again.
 Still, last marker flags I had lasted me for literally a decade, I just used the last one several days ago.
 I would always cut them in thinner strips to use less of them, so I was really happy to find such thin ones to begin with, plus with 7 different colors I can start color-coding different types of remarks which I never did before.

 11. & 12.
 “I want to have my own pretty handwriting”, green light & bread 갖고싶은 나만의 손글씨2 디자인 : 그린라이트 & 브레드

 I’m not sure if I translated the title correctly, but this is something I had been wanting for ages.
 Korean lettering workbooks!